EXPERIENCE WITH TAUCK

 Please check with your health insurance provider to determine whether you are covered while traveling.
 If you will not be covered under your current policy, we strongly suggest that you arrange for adequate coverage while on tour.

 Please Note: Destinations around the world have instituted new measures like testing requirements, health insurance coverage, or specific restrictions on travel.
 These guidelines are in addition to, and may go beyond, Tauck's requirements.
 Click here for more information about the requirements for your journey.

 Visit our COVID-19 Travel Requirements page to learn about Tauck's universal vaccination requirement and destination-specific COVID policies.

-If you are a resident of another country, please contact an embassy or consulate of Switzerland and Italy to determine what vaccination(s) may be required for your travel.
+If you are a resident of another country traveling internationally, please contact an embassy or consulate of Canada to determine what vaccinations may be required for you to visit.

 SPECIAL DIETARY REQUESTS